pasqal-io/qadence/docs/qml/qaoa.md

 In this tutorial, we show how to solve the maximum cut (MaxCut) combinatorial optimization problem on a graph using the Quantum Approximate Optimization Algorithm (QAOA[^1]), introduced in 2014.
-This showcases the flexibility of Qadence for implementing variational algorithms without classical input data.

 Given an arbitrary graph, the MaxCut problem consists in finding a cut partitioning the nodes into two sets, such that the number edges that are the cut is maximized.
 This is a very common combinatorial problem, the interested reader can refer to this introduction.
 Let's first generate a random graph using the `networkx` library.

 ```python exec="on" source="material-block" html="1" session="qaoa"
 import numpy as np